Saints Francis and Clare

 We two Franciscans have embarked on this spiritual journey with companion sisters and brothers across the globe.
 We met as students in Rome in 1987 at the Capuchin Franciscan Institute in the Antonianum.
 We discovered a mutual interest in the works of St. Bonaventure and initiated our study with his Itinerarium Mentis in Deum (Journey into God) by developing a retreat experience centered on this masterpiece.
-Having conducted these spiritual exercises in the United States, Italy, Canada, Philippines, England and Hong Kong, we have journeyed with almost two thousand people in the last twenty-five years.
+Having conducted these spiritual exercises in the United States, Italy, Canada, Philippines, England and Hong Kong, we have journeyed with almost two thousand people in the last twenty-six years.

 Shortly after beginning our work with the Journey retreats, we entered into a dialogue on solitude as experienced and lived by St. Francis.
 This led to our first publication venture when we organized translations of articles that evolved into the anthology, Franciscan Solitude, to encourage a broader dialogue on solitude within the Franciscan family.
 It was the first of a long line of publications.